Fueled/swift-style-guide/README.md

 Indent code with tabs (above modification will automatically implement spaces).
 End files with an empty line.

 Vertical spaces should be used in long methods to separate its name from implementation.
 You may also want to use vertical spaces to separate logic within a function.
 Shorter methods (one or two lines) don't need such spacing.
+*Make liberal use of vertical whitespace to divide code into logical chunks.
+*Don’t leave trailing whitespace.
+*Not even leading indentation on blank lines.

   ![Xcode indent settings](screens/indentation.png)